slowikj/whyr-rcpp-workshop/README.md

-# whyr-rcpp-workshop
+# How to make your code fast - R and C++ integration using Rcpp

+## Authors

-Authors: Jadwiga Słowik, Dominik Rafacz, Mateusz Bąkała Description
+Jadwiga Słowik, Dominik Rafacz, Mateusz Bąkała

+## Description

 Rcpp is an R package that facilitates performing more efficient computations by using C++ and provides wrappers for R internals such as vectors and lists.
 Due to the seamless C++ and R API integration, Rcpp gives the opportunity to export C++ code to R conveniently and, thus, to take advantage of the C++ high performance and idiomatic high-level R interface.